wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 ### /.well-known/oauth-authorization-server
 {:.api .api-operation}

-{% api_operation get /oauth2/v1/.well-known/oauth-authorization-server %}

-{% api_operation get /oauth2/**${authorizationServerId}**/v1/.well-known/oauth-authorization-server %}
+{% api_operation get ${baseUrl}/v1/.well-known/oauth-authorization-server %}

-> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
-For more information, see (jakub.todo).
+> This endpoint's base URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see [Composing Your Base URL](#composing-your-base-url).

 This API endpoint returns metadata related to a Custom Authorization Server that can be used by clients to programmatically configure their interactions with Okta.
 Custom scopes and custom claims aren't returned.